-- General support such as workshops and training that are open to all relevant undertakings and target general knowledge and capacity development for these undertakings is not considered indirect State aid and may be offered free of charge. - Services for specific undertakings that involve the provision of services with a clear value count as indirect State aid.
-Examples include consultancy, research and development, coverage of travel costs, etc. In this case the aid must not exceed 22.000 € (per undertaking during the project lifetime) and the rules set out in the paragraph below should be applied6.
+• Services for specific undertakings that involve the provision of services with a clear value count as indirect State aid.
+Examples include consultancy, research and development, coverage of travel costs, etc. In this case the aid must not exceed 22.000 € (per undertaking during the project lifetime) and the rules set out in the paragraph below should be applied.